Slip and Fall Attorney

 Slip and fall accidents occur when a person, invited to be on someone else’s property, slips or trips on that property and sustains a bodily injury.
 These types of injuries can occur in a home (other than your own) or at a business or a location open to the public, like a wedding venue or an amusement park, for instance.
 Besides getting immediate and consistent treatment for your injuries, caused by the slip and fall accident, the most important actions to take, when you are involved in a slip and fall accident are to report the accident to the property owner, immediately, or as soon as possible, and to gather all slip and fall evidence.

-2. If you are on private property, make a report to the property owner, in writing, and make sure to get a copy of the report.
-You will most likely just need to write important facts, like address, date, time, brief description of how the injury occurred, injuries, etc., then sign the paper and if possible, have the property owner sign it as well.
+If you are on private property, make a report to the property owner, in writing, and make sure to get a copy of the report.
+You will most likely need to write essential facts, like address, date, time, a brief description of how the injury occurred, injuries, etc., then sign the paper and if possible, have the property owner sign it as well.

-5. Get written and/or digitally recorded statements, with contact information, from every witness, to the slip and fall accident and to the dangerous condition.
+Get written and/or digitally recorded statements, with contact information, from every witness to the slip and fall accident and to the dangerous condition.

-6. Take photographs of your injuries, from the very beginning, until they have completely healed or if there is scarring, until the scarring has stopped changing.
+Take photographs of your injuries, from the very beginning, until they have completely healed or if there is scarring until the scarring has stopped changing.

 A broader category that slip and fall accidents fall under is called premises liability.
 The broader term, premises liability, covers injuries on property, like slip and fall accidents, but it also covers other accidents on property, like falling objects, swimming pool accidents, and dog bites.